 The review session is your opportunity to review the material you studied in the manual with an instructor and to take the proctored test.
 You must be 14 years or older at the time of the review session to take the test.
 Boat operator cards will be issued to students who attend the review session and pass the final exam.

-The 2013 Boat Safety class schedule is posted and available at the link above.
+The 2014 Boat Safety class schedule will be posted and available at the link above in the February - March time frame.
 Please check back frequently for the most updated version.
 These classes fulfill the requirements for youth operation, but are open to any safety conscious boater.
 Not only will it help make you a safer boater, but it could save you 10-15% on your boat insurance!

 The "Boating Safely in Colorado" manual is a self-study manual that must be studied by the students prior to the review session.
 Because of the associated cost, study books will only be provided to people who register to attend a boat safety review session.

 The certification fee is $15 per student, payable at the class.
 Each student must bring a 1-by-1 inch front-facing photo, which will be laminated onto their operator card.

 Boating Safely on Colorado's Lake and Rivers Video